Emergent Dark Matter and Dark Energy from a Lattice Model: Abstract

 \section{Abstract}

-We propose a quantum bosonic qubit model on a fcc lattice to obtain mimetic dark matter.
-The general relativity contribution is implemented similarly to other works but it differs strongly on the implementation of the constraint equations and their meaning.
-Different theories as mimetic dark matter, the vector mimetic dark matter, and tensor-vector-scalar models are implemented on the lattice.
-In all these cases, a generalized Gauss' law incorporates an additional topological defect depending on the type of generalization, but always fitting in the structure of the topological defects from general relativity contribution.
+We propose a quantum bosonic qubit model on a fcc lattice that realizes the canonical source structure of mimetic dark matter as a defect of a rank-two lattice Gauss law.
+The standard contribution from general relativity is implemented similarly to previous works in the literature, while the mimetic sector modifies the constraint equations through additional source terms.
+Different theories such as mimetic dark matter, vector mimetic dark matter, and tensor-vector-scalar models are implemented on the lattice.
+In all these cases, a generalized Gauss law incorporates an additional Gauss-law (topological) defect depending on the type of generalization, but always fitting into the structure of the defects from the general relativity contribution.
+We also derive the resulting charge-selection rules for the defect sectors and show, in a worked example, that a localized defect sources a long-range rank-two field whose trace-free representative is exactly the Bowen--York momentum solution of canonical gravity.
+The mimetic constraint is treated in its full ADM form, retaining the normal derivative of the scalar field, and the known ghost and gradient instabilities of the minimal continuum mimetic theory are summarized.
+The lattice construction is therefore presented as a formal realization of the canonical source structure rather than as a complete cosmological model.

 1truecm